Skip to content

 -- Provide your data holder to be able to clear it

-local dataHolder = require("data_holder")
+local dataHolder = require("path.to.data_holder")

-function MOD_NAME:ClearDataOnRemoveOrDeath(entity)
+function MOD_REFERENCE:ClearDataOnRemoveOrDeath(entity)

 -- Get the pointer hash of the current entity